Homily for June 2nd, 2017: John 21:15-19.

 It is after Easter.
 Peter and his friends have gone back to fishing.
 All night, they catch nothing.
 At dawn a man on the shore whom they don’t recognize calls out: “Cast your net on the starboard side.”
 They do so and feel the net heavy with fish.
 The disciple always identified in John’s gospel as “the one Jesus loved” calls out: “It is the Lord!”
 They hurry ashore with their rich catch and find Jesus standing by a fire.
 He has made breakfast for them.

 After they have eaten, Jesus asks Peter three times, “Do you love me?”
 Each time Peter assures the Lord that he does.
-“Peter was distressed,” we heard in the gospel when Jesus asked the question the third time.
-Of course he was distressed.
-Jesus= thrice repeated question reminded Peter of his own threefold denial of the Lord by another fire, in Jerusalem, the night before Jesus’ crucifixion.
+“Peter was hurt,” we heard in the gospel when Jesus asked the question the third time.
+Of course he was hurt.
+Jesus= thrice repeated question reminded Peter of his own threefold denial of the Lord by another fire, in

 In response to each pledge of love, Jesus assigns Peter responsibility: to feed Jesus= sheep.
 It is noteworthy, however, that the flock entrusted to Peter=s care remains the Lord=s: Amy lambs ... my sheep.@ Jesus himself is Athe chief shepherd.@ (cf. 1 Peter (5:4).